realxoman/PyXo-Cheat-Sheet/README.md

 # PyXo-Cheat-Sheet
-This is a personal Python Cheat sheet.
+This is a Python Cheat sheet.

 ## Variables: